mitadic/RAG_chatbot/README.md

 https://127.0.0.1:8000
 ```

-If you wish to start over from scratch and initialize a fresh database, delete the files (`.sqlite` and `.index`) in the directory `data/`.
-You may want to do so if you lose track of users' passwords, because the "admin" can't delete such users.
+If you wish to start over from scratch and initialize a fresh database, delete the files (`.sqlite` and `.index`) in the directory `/data/`.
+You may want to do so if you lose track of users' passwords, because the emulated "admin" can't delete such users.

 ## Architecture